RoGUE RIVER Fly Fishing Report

 ROGUE

-The hatchery steelhead run this year is going to be extremely small, as the hatchery accidentally killed all of them when they were smolt three years ago (not the first time sadly).
+The hatchery steelhead run this year was extremely small, as the hatchery accidentally killed all of them when they were smolt three years ago (not the first time sadly).
 They were able to stock about 20% of the normal amount, so we’ll probably end up with about 700 or so hatchery steelhead making it to the hatchery.
 This kept fishing way slower during July/August, as the hatchery fish come early and the wild fish will keep piling in through December.
 We have about 65-70% wild steelhead when the hatchery counts are around 4000 returning steelhead, so there will still be plenty of steelhead just not as many as most years.
-The biggest push of wild steelhead leaves the ocean in August and September, so as always mid September through December will be our best fishing as far as numbers go.
+The biggest push of wild steelhead leaves the ocean in the fall once the lower river cools down, so as always fall through early winter will be our best fishing as far as numbers go.

-We’re mostly swinging with skagit heads and sink tips with the colder water temps now, although we can still fish scandi/dry lines with confidence in the afternoon/evening.
+We’re mostly swinging with skagit heads and sink tips with the colder water temps now.
 Still generally darker color (black/red, black/blue, purple etc) intruder/hoh bo spey style patterns as the go to on sink tips, with a wide variety of classic flies working well.
-We also fish way more pink/red/orange stuff in the late Fall as they seem to like the brighter stuff more as the water cools down.
+We also fish way more pink/red/orange stuff in the late Fall and Winter as they seem to like the brighter stuff more in the colder water.

-Nymphing is always good using flashy stoneflies followed up by copper johns, steelhead brassies, and other bright colored droppers you like in size #8 -#12.
+Nymphing is always good using flashy stoneflies followed up by copper johns, steelhead brassies, egg patterns, and other bright colored droppers you like in size #8 -#12.

 If you haven’t come out with Rogue Valley Anglers’ guides you need to, as I guided for almost 20 years and know exactly who the best guides on the river are and won’t hire anyone else.
 My guides and I have floated the Rogue fly fishing thousands of days, and all caught/netted thousands of big trout and steelhead.
 This is our lives and passions and what we do every day of the year.
 We don’t work other jobs and dress up as fly fishing guides for part of the year like so many on this river.
 Every year I see more people guiding who just started fly fishing a couple years ago, got bought a boat, and have floated the river 20 times in their lives.
 I’ve even seen a couple guides running spey trips who don’t even own spey rods, much less know how to use them.
 Make sure you know exactly who your guide is and how long they have been religiously fly fishing if you truly want the best experience possible.
 Anyone who runs gear trips is not a fly fishing guide, although many will tell you they are because they “guide” fly fishing trips a couple times a year.